filamentphp/filament/packages/admin/docs/02-resources/06-relation-managers.md

 AssociateAction::make()->preloadRecordSelect()
 ```

-### Scoping available models
+### Scoping the options

-You may want to apply a database scope to the models available to `AssociateAction`:
+You may want to scope the options available to `AssociateAction`:

 ```php
 use Filament\Tables\Actions\AssociateAction;